UsuaOSilver/Diving-into-epi2981/Diving into EIP2981.md

 ## **Summary**

-###  The importance of EIP-2981

-Without an agreement on the way to share royalty information across platforms, it makes colleting ongoing funding hard for artists and creators and therefore, slows down the adoption of NFTs and Web3 in general.

-Providing NFT marketplaces with a single universal royalty payment standard not only makes it easier for artists and creators, but also benefit the entire NFT ecosystem.

 ### The current situation

 At the time of this writing, EIP-2981 is still not supported widely by platforms.